The Red Herring of "AI Plagiarism" and the Metaphysical Confusion of Machine Authorship: Style over Substance

 Indeed, human language itself is communal inheritance shared and preserved in ethnic archives.
 Grammar, idiom, metaphor, cadence, genre convention, and rhetorical habit arise historically through shared cultural use rather than isolated origination or ego governance.
 The problem becomes even murkier because allegedly generative systems do not usually reproduce texts through stable one-to-one copying.
 Their outputs emerge through neural-statistical weighting, probabilistic association, algorithmic ranking, symbolic constraints, and distributed corpus mediation.
 What results is not ordinarily quotation in the classical sense, but recombinative approximation across a shredded and redistributed literary archive.
 To call this plagiarism without demonstrating identifiable lifted material transforms echo, atmosphere, or resemblance itself into suspicion.

-This does not mean deception becomes impossible.
+This does not mean deception regarding sources becomes impossible.
 A human being may still knowingly input plagiarized material, conceal sources, or falsely present another’s work as his own while using AI as intermediary.
 In such cases the wrongdoing remains properly human.
 The machine may bear artifacted complicity only in the thinnest procedural sense: it has mediated laundering or rearrangement, but it has neither intended theft nor possessed authorship over the material.
 The locus of responsibility remains with human actors and institutional structures.

 None of this obviates the pedagogical necessity of sustained reading of whole books--to bear time with the authors as they themselves bore the challenges of time to glimpse negentropic dimensions of human striving and ethics turned into literary and historical accountings.
 These whole personalities and corpora cannot be shredded into generic pattern; they are specific witnesses to the anthropological course of maturation and perfecting.
 It is this sustained, not shredding, investigation of wholes that makes a learner into a sovereign and accountable user and applier of tools, especially when under duress.